Hi, I'm Duarte.

 Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification

-with Evan Friedman; 1st draft Mar 2023; updated Mar 2024; R&R at Games and Economic Behavior
+with Evan Friedman; 1st draft Mar 2023; updated Mar 2024; revise and resubmit (2nd round) at Games and Economic Behavior

 | Working Paper

-We provide a complete characterization of the set of QRE in a class of binary-action games with a continuum of types, including global games, which we leverage to develop nonparametric tests.
+We provide a complete characterisation of the set of QRE in a class of binary-action games with a continuum of types, including global games, which we leverage to develop nonparametric tests.

-Statistical Mechanism Design: Robust Pricing and Reliable Projections
+Statistical Mechanism Design: Robust Pricing, Estimation, and Inference

 | Working Paper